Squadrick/squadrick.github.io/menu/feed.md

 ---

+### 2nd September 2020, 11:50PM

+Fall Guys is fun.
+I think the last time I found a game this enjoyable with friends was RuneScape in 2010.

+RIP AzzuTheBoss.

+---

 ### 28th August 2020, 6:10 PM

 I've recently started working with Java during my day job, and I was